-Key finding 5: No standardised definition or purpose of annual report.
+Finding 6: No standardised definition or purpose of annual report

 The absence of a standardised definition or purpose of an annual report in legislation that can be applied across the reporting framework is an example of what a lack of stewardship delivers.
 This failure presents itself in several ways.